janeyrinn/bookNook/README.md

 8. The profile page will have:

         - An area displaying the users information
-        - An area displaying books the user has already added with an option to edit these uploads
+        - An area displaying books and comments the user has already added
+        - There will be an option to edit/delete reviews, and a delete option for comments

 9. The add/edit page will have a form that has:

         - blank fields for adding information
         - prepopulated fields for editing
-        - an edit button which saves changes
+        - a button which saves changes
         - a delete button that will remove the object from the site/database
+        - a cancel button

-10. The search page will have a:
+10. The browse page will have a:

         - search bar allowing users to search by title
         - reset button to clear the last search